Melampyrum lineare (Cow Wheat)

 Please visit our sponsors

 Photos by K. Chayka taken in Cass County.
-Photos courtesy Peter M. Dziuk taken at Savannah Portage State Park.
+Photos by Peter M. Dziuk taken at Savannah Portage State Park.

 Have you seen this plant in Minnesota, or have any other comments about it?